nighca/movue/README.md

 }
 ```

-Fields defined in `fromMobx` can be used in the template or other parts of viewModel just like normal `computed` fields:
+Properties defined in `fromMobx` can be used in the template or other parts of viewModel just like normal Vue [`computed`](https://vuejs.org/v2/guide/computed.html#Computed-Properties) properties:

 ```html
 <template>